nao1215/sqly/website/content/formats.md

 `--output PATH` writes to a file; its extension must agree with the chosen format.
 With the default `table` mode the format is inferred from the extension instead, falling back to CSV.

 ACH and Fedwire tables can be exported to csv/tsv/xlsx like any other table.
-Writing them back into a valid `.ach`/`.fed` file is what `--save-in-place`/`--save-tables` do, not `--output`.
+Writing them back into a valid `.ach`/`.fed` file is what `.save` does, not `--output`.

 ## Compression